oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

     Though stopping BareMetal-Manager from running is not obligatory, it is recommended as it ensures no changes will be made to the environment after the backup has been created.
 Additionally, it prevents BareMetal-Manager and HostedEngine-VM from simultaneously managing existing resources.

 12. **Updating DNS**
-    Update your DNS so that the FQDN of the Red Hat Enterprise Virtualization environment correlates to the IP address of HostedEngine-VM and the FQDN previously provided when configuring the `hosted-engine` deployment script on Host-HE1.
+    Update your DNS so that the FQDN of the oVirt environment correlates to the IP address of HostedEngine-VM and the FQDN previously provided when configuring the `hosted-engine` deployment script on Host-HE1.
 In this procedure, FQDN was set as *Manager.example.com* because in a migrated hosted-engine setup, the FQDN provided for the engine must be identical to that given in the engine setup of the original engine.

 13. **Creating a Backup of BareMetal-Manager**
     Connect to BareMetal-Manager and run the `engine-backup` command with the *`--mode=backup`*, *`--file=[FILE]`*, and *`--log=[LogFILE]`* parameters to specify the backup mode, the name of the backup file created and used for the backup, and the name of the log file to be created to store the backup log.